unosolo/user_team_task/README.md

 # Installation

-  I used npm for installing javascript libraries, then go to the public directory an run the following command after the repository is cloned.
+I used npm for installing javascript libraries, then go to the **public** directory an run the following command after the repository is cloned.

     npm install

+**public/index.php** is the only entrypoint for the web app.